In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 Plugins are other factors to consider.
 By adding plugins to your website, you are unlocking additional features for the user and yourself.
 More features make your website fun to surf and give you more options to add to your WordPress website.

 However, remember that excessive use of plugins can make the website bloated.
 It can also make it look messy and slow it down.
-Here are some popular plugins in 2022 which you can use on your WordPress website:
+Here are some popular plugins in 2023 that you can use on your WordPress website:

 - Yoast SEO – Most popular SEO plugin for WordPress with over 5 million users.